ba-st/Buoy/docs/Comparison.md

 # Comparison

-This package includes classes to comparing objects both for equality and for identity.
+This package includes classes to compare objects both for equality and identity.
 They are typically used to implement the `=` and `hash` methods.

 ## `ExclusiveLogicalOr`
-It builds an exclusive or with all arguments.
+It builds an exclusive or between all its arguments.
 There are three ways of using it:
-- `ofAll:` : it execute a `bitXor:` of each element.
+- `ofAll:` : executes a `bitXor:` iterating over the elements.
 It will fail if the collection is empty.
-- `ofHashesOfAll::` : it execute a hash and then `bitXor:` of each element.
+- `ofHashesOfAll::` : executes a hash and then `bitXor:` iterating over the elements.
 It will fail if the collection is empty.
-- `collecting: aBlock ofAll: anObjectCollection` : it collects the `aBlock:` of all elements and then execute a `bitor:` of each element.
+- `collecting: aBlock ofAll: anObjectCollection` : collects the `aBlock:` of all elements and then executes `bitXor:` iterating over the results.
 It will fail if the collection is empty.

 Some examples